-"The plant will contain 75,000 yards able labor.
-Work will commence at soon as the construction forces get on the ground and the region thereabouts will see activity on a scale that never before has been experienced there.
+"The plant will contain 75,000 yards soon as the construction forces get on the ground and the region thereabouts will see activity on a scale that never before has been experienced there.

-Mr. Parry stated that work on the Cutler Development project will comeers.
-"We could not await the outbreak stream for additional strength.
-The port given this movement by the peo-of a great fire before we organized by the noise of the caryon are very sheer at the port given this movement by the peo-ple of Brigham City and Box Elder mence as soon as spring breaks.
-He ple of Brigham City and Box Elder of a great fire before we organized our city fire departments-neither can a public utility await the arrival of a demand for its service before construc-ting facilities for rendering it.
-The public service corporations must an-ticipate the future and build to meet of electrical energy and its uses, during the past forty-five years, and said that the prospects for a remarkable growth were just as great, or more so, in the future, as they have been in the past.
-He gave figures to show that the electrical industry in the United States was greater than in other parts of the world, and said we are just as advanced in this line in the west as anywhere in this country.
+Mr. Parry stated that work on the Cutler Development project will commence as soon as spring breaks.
+He eers.
+"We could not await the outbreak of a great fire before we organized sides of the canyon are very sheer at the provide point and the provide point of the sup-port given this movement by the peo-ple of Brigham City and Box Elder of a great fire before we organized our city fire departments-neither can a public utility await the arrival of a demand for its service before construc-ting facilities for rendering it.
+The public service corporations must an-ticipate the future and build to meet to operate the plant at full capacity, it.
+"Let me say here that the purpose of mahufacturing power is the sale of power.
+Based on expertly calcu-lated estimates, the Utah Power & light company is certain that activi-ty in all lines in this territory will continue to increase.
+[This is not and wishing; it is confidence founded hure steel pipeline that will convey in and wishing; it is confidence founded hure steel pipeline that will convey it and the part of the based of the part of the part of the steel in the past.
+It will that the prospects for a remarkable growth were just as great, or more so, in the future, as they have been in the past.
+He gave figures to show that the electrical industry in the unit splanned for stream other plant at will be the intergation only. the west as anywhere in this country.
 He assured the club members that the Utah Power & Light company is vitally interested in our community and in its development.